ADMINISTRATION:

 including the Sunday Today newspaper, and under the pseudonym

-Forum, writing from France.
-His career in the media continued
+writing from France.
+His career in the media continued successfully

-successfully and he soon became political editor of the Daily
+and he soon became political editor of the Daily Mirror.

 to take a major pay cut to work for Tony Blair, then the Labour

-Labour election victory in 1997, he became the prime minister's
+With the Labour election victory in 1997, he became the prime

-chief press secretary and began to create a formidable press
+minister's chief press secretary and began to create a formidable

-office where he emerged as the government's brightest and most
+press office where he emerged as the government's brightest and

-resigned as Press Secretary after the heated confrontation with
+Campbell resigned as Press Secretary after the heated confrontation

 in the second Iraq war in 2003.
 He faced intense investigations

-originally given to the Hutton Inquiry into the suicide of weapons
+given to the Hutton Inquiry into the suicide of weapons expert,

-expert, David Kelly.
-It was alleged that Campbell had actively
+David Kelly.
+It was alleged that Campbell had actively played

-played down the number of changes he asked intelligence chiefs
+down the number of changes he asked intelligence chiefs to make

-to make to the controversial "sexed-up" dossier on
+to the controversial "sexed-up" dossier on Iraq's weapons

-Iraq's weapons of mass destruction.
-In this way, it was alleged,
+of mass destruction.
+In this way, it was alleged, Campbell intentionally

-Campbell continues as a supporter of Burnley FC and is currently
+Alistair Campbell continues as a supporter of Burnley FC and is

 |